jahrulnr/esp32-cozmo-system/README.md

 # ESP32 Cozmo Robot System

-An intelligent robot system built with ESP32-S3, featuring speech recognition, text-to-speech, vision capabilities, and automation features.
+An intelligent robot system built with ESP32-S3, featuring speech recognition, text-to-speech, vision capabilities features.
 This project uses PlatformIO with the Arduino framework and implements a custom MVC web framework for control and monitoring.

 ## 🚀 Features